Basic Info about F-1 and J-1 Visa Application Process

 If you are successful at the interview and granted for a student visa, you should be able to receive your visa within the wait time set by the U.S. Embassy.
 Check the regular visa wait time here.

-After receiving your student visa, please contact PLU Office of Admissions for notification.
+After receiving your student visa, please notify PLU.
 For undergraduate students, contact International Admission (email@example.com).
-For graduate students, contact Ms. Andrée Larson (firstname.lastname@example.org)
+For graduate students, contact Graduate Admission (firstname.lastname@example.org).

 - Pay SEVIS I-901 fee online.
 Be sure to print out and keep your payment receipt!